danielshaya/reactivejournal/README.md

 there are a few options available to your system.

-Most often you end up implementing strategies that hold buffers of data in memory allowing the consumer to catch up.
+Most often you end up implementing strategies that hold buffers of data in memory allowing the consumer to catch up eventually.
 The problem with those sort of strategies are one, if your process crashes you lose all the data in your buffer.
 Therefore if you need to consume the fast data in a transactional manner this will not be an option.
 Two, you may run out of memory if the buffers get really big.
 At the very least you will probably need to run your JVM with a large memory setting that many be inefficient.
 For latency sensitive applications it will put pressure on the GC which will not be acceptable.

-See more about this topic below in the [Examples]() section
+See more about this topic below in the [Examples](todo) section

 ## Design Goals